 The Chase Sapphire Reserve® card has a very impressive lineup of temporary benefits:

-- The $300 annual statement credit, generally reserved for travel, also applies to supermarket and gas station purchases through at least June 2021.
+- The $300 annual statement credit, generally reserved for travel, also applies to supermarket and gas station purchases through Dec.
+31, 2021.

 These temporary opportunities complement a raft of permanent Chase Sapphire Reserve perks and benefits rolled out in early 2020, including:

 - A complimentary subscription to DoorDash DashPass through at least 2021, depending on when your account is opened, with benefits like free delivery on eligible DoorDash takeout (delivery) orders

 - $60 in statement credits against eligible DoorDash purchases in 2021